Project Configurations for Android πŸ› οΈ

 • production for armeabi, armeabi-v7a chipset.

-// Adding this to your app module level gradle:
+// Adding this to the app module level gradle:

 production_x86 {